 Brochures are ideal marketing pieces to hand out at conferences, career fairs, trade shows and other events where you come into contact with a large portion of your target market audience.

 You can use postcards to send a casual, friendly message to your target market audience.
 Say ‘hello,’ announce an upcoming sales event or the arrival of a new staff member, or just say ‘thank you’ for being a valuable part of your company.

 VI.
 The Role Guerrilla Marketing Plays

-Guerrilla marketing works to help you gain the attention of customers by requiring you to step outside of your comfort zone and increase your brand awareness at the same time.
+Guerrilla marketing works to help you gain the attention of customers by requiring you to step outside of your comfort zone and raising your brand awareness at the same time.
 It encompasses marketing practices that are unconventional and catch customers by surprise.
-Consider the following examples of guerrilla marketing to expand the reach of your brand.
+Consider the following examples of guerrilla marketing to develop and expand the reach of your brand.

 - Organize a flash mob to deliver a promotional message.

 A flash mob is a public gathering where people engage in a choreographed dance or similar activity.
 You can organize a flash mob to congregate in areas that your target market audience frequently visits.
 At the end of the dance activity, participants can hand out flyers highlighting your brand and a promotional message you are offering.

 - Hold a treasure-hunt contest within your local community.